hms-networks/flexy-thingworx-connector/README.md

 #### Payload Send Interval (Millis)
 Optional parameter to control the interval at which data payloads are sent to Thingworx.
 The application will wait (at minimum) for this interval before sending each payload to allow for additional data points to be added.
 This value does not affect the intervals at which tag data is recorded or processed, only the interval at which processed data is sent to Thingworx.
 If no value is specified in the configuration file, the value will be read from CONNECTOR_CONFIG_DEFAULT_PAYLOAD_SEND_INTERVAL_MILLIS in "src/com/hms_networks/americas/sc/thingworx/TWConnectorConsts.java".

+#### Thingworx Tag Update URL
+Optional parameter which is used to set the URL for the custom tag update functionality service described in the [Tag Updates from Thingworx](#tag-updates-from-thingworx) section.

 ### Telemetry

 #### Data Source